What Are You Going Through

 What Are You Going Through is a 2020 novel by the American writer Sigrid Nunez published by Riverhead Books in 2020.
+Its exploration of friendship, life and death received mostly positive reviews.

+It was adapted as the film The Room Next Door (2024) by Spanish filmmaker Pedro Almodóvar.
+It is his first film to be made in English.

+Plot

 Background and writing

 The novel's title comes from an essay by French writer Simone Weil from her book Waiting For God.
-The novel was published during the COVID-19 pandemic, though Nunez wrote the book before it began.
-Like her earlier book, The Friend, the book involves a suicide.
-Despite the difficulty of the themes explored in her books, Nunez deliberately includes comedic moments throughout her work, and has said "when [comedy is] left out of a work, something essential is missing."
+The novel was published during the COVID-19 pandemic, though Nunez had completed the writing before the pandemic began.

+Like her earlier book, The Friend (2018), the book involves a suicide.
+Despite the difficulty of the themes explored in her books, Nunez deliberately includes comedic moments throughout her work.
+She has said "when [comedy is] left out of a work, something essential is missing."

 Reception

 Critical reception

-Overall, the novel received mostly positive reviews, according to literary review aggregator website Book Marks.
 Heller McAlpin, writing for NPR, praised the novel as a "[...] deeply humane reminder of the great solace of both companionship and literature".
 Critics compared the book favorably to Nunez's The Friend.
 McAlpin referred to the book as a "worthy followup" and "companion piece" to the 2018 book.
 Dwight Garner, writing for The New York Times, made a similar comparison, and praised the book as "[...] as good as 'The Friend,' if not better."

-Joan Frank of The Washington Post notes that, "One’s moved by the scope and pith of this novel’s ambition, as it addresses our biggest questions by naming the particular — the way the dying recited what mattered to them in Wim Wenders’s iconic film 'Wings of Desire.'
-But most striking may be how Nunez’s narrator transfigures, through deepening compassion, from a wry, circumspect observer into someone raked raw with hapless love for her vanishing friend [...]
-Still, it’s the here-and-now of “What Are You Going Through” that spears us, its chorale-like testimonies, their preemptive requiem."
-Anri Wheeler of The Boston Globe concludes by describing how "In the end, Nunez leaves some of the reader’s biggest questions unanswered.
-What matters, as with Weil’s question that opens the book, is the asking.
+Joan Frank of The Washington Post notes that, "One's moved by the scope and pith of this novel's ambition, as it addresses our biggest questions by naming the particular — the way the dying recited what mattered to them in Wim Wenders's iconic film Wings of Desire.
+But most striking may be how Nunez's narrator transfigures, through deepening compassion, from a wry, circumspect observer into someone raked raw with hapless love for her vanishing friend [...]
+Still, it's the here-and-now of What Are You Going Through that spears us, its chorale-like testimonies, their preemptive requiem."

+Anri Wheeler of The Boston Globe concludes by saying, "In the end, Nunez leaves some of the reader's biggest questions unanswered.
+What matters, as with Weil's question that opens the book, is the asking.
 In doing so, meaning is made.
 The narrator, and in turn the reader, are transformed."

+Film adaptation

+What Are You Going Through was made into a film renamed The Room Next Door.
+It is written and directed by Spanish filmmaker Pedro Almodóvar in his English-language full-length debut.
+It stars Tilda Swinton and Julianne Moore alongside John Turturro and Alessandro Nivola.
+It was awarded the Golden Lion, the top prize of the Venice Film Festival.